ssvlabs/ssv/docs/specs/NETWORKING.md

 In addition to subnets, there is a global topic (AKA `main topic`) to publish all the decided messages in the network.

-There are several options for how to setup topics in the network, see below.
+There are several options for how to setup topics in the network:

 #### Subnets - fork v0